Malware is short for ‘malicious software’ – it is a type of software designed to compromise computers and other devices for malicious purposes.

 Organizations may assume that traditional security software, such as anti virus and anti malware – is enough to combat malicious software, or at least prevent a computer virus from infecting a computer.
 However, advanced and zero day threat can often bypass antivirus software, so additional solutions are needed.

-VPN stands for ‘virtual private network’.
-When using a virtual private network (VPN), internet traffic is routed through an encrypted VPN tunnel.
-This encrypted tunnel hides the end-user’s IP address, and shields online activity.
+That being said, there are still security benefits to using a VPN.
+When using a VPN, internet traffic is routed through an encrypted VPN tunnel.
+This encrypted tunnel hides the end-user’s IP address and shields online activity.
 It can also be used to mask a user’s location, so they can visit websites that are only available to users in other countries.